 Another feature that might be useful to members is the Export section of the site.
 This feature allows WeeWorld users to "export" their WeeMee avatars into other Web sites and services, particularly social networking sites.
 It's possible to export images of WeeMees into online communities like blogs and instant messaging services, e-mail signatures and mobile phones, too.
 To do this, members simply have to click on the "Export" button on the top navigation bar, and the site provides you with the specific code -- all you have to do is copy and paste the code snippet onto sites that accept WeeWorld.
 WeeWorld is compatible with several sites, but some of the best-known include AOL Instant Messaging (AIM), Windows Live Messenger, Skype, MySpace and Vringo.
 On top of that, users can even show off their WeeMee avatar on real-world physical objects like T-shirts, buttons and badges.
 WeeWorld uses an application programming interface (API), which makes it possible for the service to work smoothly with other ones.
 The moment you edit and save an appearance trait on WeeWorld, that information should instantly update across all other sites on which you've imported your WeeMee.
 So, if you decided to give your avatar a moustache, for instance, that information should update quickly on your MySpace page -- if that's where you've exported it.

-For more information about WeeWorld, social networking and other related topics, follow the links on the next page.
+For more information about WeeWorld, social networking and other related topics, follow the links below.

 Related HowStuffWorks Articles

 - Kee, Tameka.
 "WeeWorld To Brands: Come And Play."
 MediaPost Publications.
 Oct.
 5, 2007.
 (July 20, 2009) http://www.mediapost.com/publications/index.cfm?fa=Articles.showArticle&art_aid=68691